 People have been asking for this for a long time.
 Relationship predictions that include # of segments work much better than expected.

 Back in November I thought I would give it a try to see what would happen.
-With the first value I tried, Python output a prediction that I knew was amazing.
+With the first value I tried, my Python algorithm returned a prediction that I knew was amazing.
 I’ve since worked tirelessly to improve the predictions further.
 It’s been very difficult to keep it a secret.
-Actually, I did help several people along the way without exactly telling them how I did it.
+Actually, I did help several people along the way without mentioning that a new tool was almost ready.

-The new predictor often tells you the exact relationship for the match you’re looking at, i.e. paternal half-sibling, maternal grandparent/grandchild, or paternal grandparent/grandchild.
+The new predictor often tells you the exact relationship and gender path for the match you’re viewing, i.e. paternal half-sibling, maternal grandparent/grandchild, or paternal grandparent/grandchild.
 I’ve now seen countless cases when a person knew that a relationship was, for example, paternal.
-Then the predictions based on cMs and number of segments end up leaving only one option, such as paternal half-sibling.
+Then the predictions based on cMs and number of segments end up leaving only one option, such as paternal aunt/uncle.

-Update, 3 Apr.
-2023: Check out this new article with even further validation and some tips for understanding probabilities and what makes a good relationship prediction.
+Updates: Check out this new article with even further validation and some tips for understanding probabilities and what makes a good relationship prediction.
+And use this tool for even better predictions when siblings have tested.

 Empirical data